-water heater circuit breaker trip?
+Why does an electric water heater circuit breaker trip?

 Ok now what is causing the breaker to trip?

-A leak inside the water heater may be dripping on to the wires. this can be very dangerous Make sure the power is off before you remove the element covers, and remember MOST BREAKERS ARE MARKED WRONG, do not trust that they are marked correctly this can cost you your life.
+A leak inside the water heater may be dripping on to the wires. this can be very dangerous make sure the power is off before you remove the element covers, and remember MOST BREAKERS ARE MARKED WRONG, do not trust that they are marked correctly this can cost you your life.

-A bad circuit breaker. sometimes a breaker goes bad and needs to be replaced, but it must be replaced with the same size, smaller or larger will cause problems.
+Sometimes a breaker goes bad and needs to be replaced, but it must be replaced with the same size, smaller or larger will cause problems.

 The thermostats and the elements are all that control an electric water heater and the total cost of both thermostats and both elements is not much at all.

-Please keep in mind different water heaters use different elements get the information from your water heater before you go and but your thermostats and elements.
+Please keep in mind different water heaters use different elements get the information from your water heater before you go and buy your thermostats and elements.

 It's not just the wattage of the elements but there are different thread sizes and some are bolt on and others are screw in.

 All the information you need should be written on the side of the water heater.